joh120/Word_transformation/README.md

 # Word_transformation

-A program that takes a string as input and converts every vowel to uppercase,  every consonant to lowercase, and reverses the string if it starts with a vowel.
+Word Transformation

+Challenge:

+Write a function that takes a string and:

+1. Converts every vowel (a, e, i, o, u) to uppercase.
+2. Converts every consonant to lowercase.
+3. If the word starts with a vowel, reverse the string before applying the above rules